Alan James

 09-29-2012

-Alan James, humorously recounts his unexpected entry into the fishing industry during an interview with Madeleine Hall-Arber on September 29, 2012.
-Over the span of forty years, Alan James's journey in the fishing industry has transformed him into a seasoned cook and deckhand on the F/V Apollo.
+On September 29, 2012, Madeleine Hall-Arber interviewed Alan James as part of the Working Waterfront Festival Community Documentation Project.
+Alan recounts his unexpected entry into the fishing industry and his forty year career as a deckhand and cook.
 Throughout the interview, he reflects on the evolving dynamics and challenges within the profession, offering candid insights into the sacrifices and unique aspects of a fisherman's life.
-Alan explains the deep-rooted passion that keeps individuals dedicated to fishing, even when financial constraints may make leaving seem impractical.
-He sheds light on the physical and mental strains endured by fishermen.
-Camaraderie among crew members is a central theme as Alan emphasizes the significance of loyalty and safety in the demanding profession.
-He also reveals a multi-generational involvement in fishing within his own family,
+Alan explains the passion that keeps individuals dedicated to fishing, even when financial constraints make leaving seem impractical.
+Camaraderie among crew members is a central theme as Alan emphasizes the importance of loyalty and safety in the demanding profession.

 Please Note: The oral histories in this collection are protected by copyright and have been created for educational, research and personal use as described by the Fair Use Doctrine in the U.S. Copyright law.
 Please reach out Voices@noaa.gov to let us know how these interviews are being used in your research, project, exhibit, etc. The Voices staff can help provide other useful resources related to your inquiry.